Florence Nightingale: Other

 In 2002, Nightingale was ranked number 52 in the BBC's list of the 100 Greatest Britons following a UK-wide vote.
 In 2006, the Japanese public ranked Nightingale number 17 in The Top 100 Historical Persons in Japan.

 Several churches in the Anglican Communion commemorate Nightingale with a feast day on their liturgical calendars.
 The Evangelical Lutheran Church in America commemorates her as a Renewer of Society with Clara Maass on 13 August.
 Florence Li Tim-Oi, the first woman ordained priest in the Anglican Communion, in 1944, took Florence as her baptismal name after Florence Nightingale.

 Washington National Cathedral celebrates Nightingale's accomplishments with a double-lancet stained glass window featuring six scenes from her life, designed by artist Joseph G. Reynolds and installed in 1983.

 The US Navy ship the was commissioned in 1942.
 Beginning in 1968, the US Air Force operated a fleet of 20 C-9A "Nightingale" aeromedical evacuation aircraft, based on the McDonnell Douglas DC-9 platform.
 The last of these planes was retired from service in 2005.

 In 1981, the asteroid 3122 Florence was named after her.
-A Dutch KLM McDonnell-Douglas MD-11 (registration PH-KCD) was also named in her honour; it served the airline for 20 years, from 1994 to 2014.
+A Dutch KLM McDonnell-Douglas MD-11 (registered PH-KCD) was also named in her honour; it served the airline for 20 years, from 1994 to 2014.
 Nightingale has appeared on international postage stamps, including, the UK, Alderney, Australia, Belgium, Dominica, Hungary (showing the Florence Nightingale medal awarded by the International Red Cross), and Germany.

 Florence Nightingale is remembered in the Church of England with a commemoration on 13 August.
 Celebrations to mark her bicentenary in 2020, were disrupted by the coronavirus pandemic, but the NHS Nightingale hospitals were named after her.
 Nightingale Road (南丁格爾路) in Hong Kong, between the Queen Elizabeth Hospital and the nursing school, was officially named by the Lands Department after Florence Nightingale in 2008.